Linear theory and violent relaxation in long-range systems: a test case: Final discussion on the cold HMF case : an example of violent relaxation

-This is indeed the case for the cold system for which $U=1/2$.
-According to equilibrium statistical dynamics \cite{Rocha}, this gives $\langle M \rangle _{\mu}=\langle M \rangle _{c}=1/\sqrt{\beta}\equiv \sqrt{T}$ where the inverse of the temperature is given implicitly by $\rm{I}_{1}(\sqrt{\beta})/\rm{I}_{0}(\sqrt{\beta})=1/\sqrt{\beta}$.
-Numerically, the ensemble average of the magnetization for the cold HMF is then $\langle M \rangle _{c}\simeq0.62$ and the equilibrium temperature is $T\simeq0.39$, which does yield $\gamma \sim \langle \omega_b \rangle _{\mu}$.
-Figure \ref{fig:monitoringM} shows that the cold unmagnetized HMF does experience a violent relaxation.
-The figure makes however apparent that that this phase is followed by a much slower thermalization phase that is needed for phase space sweeping and convergence towards equilibrium statistical predictions.
-Actually, in the early nonlinear saturation, the magnetization oscillates about 0.60, below the ensemble equilibrium value.
-The drift towards the equilibrium statistical predictions takes place on a much longer timescale than the violent relaxation timescale, which is the nonlinear saturation timescale of order $\gamma^{-1}$.
+Figure \ref{fig:monitoringM}a shows that the cold unmagnetized HMF does actually experience an initial violent relaxation phase.
+The figure makes however apparent that this phase is followed by a much slower thermalization phase that is needed for phase space sweeping and complete convergence towards equilibrium statistical predictions.
+Actually, in the early nonlinear saturation, the magnetization oscillates about $0.60$, which is below the ensemble equilibrium value.
+The drift towards the equilibrium statistical predictions takes place on a much longer timescale than the violent relaxation timescale.